yale-mgt-858-spring-2021/sql-joins-starter/README.md

 output.
 Example output should have people with 25 purchases but not 24.
 That is, greater than or equal to 25.

+**Question 8** - fixed date inconsistency.
+You should assume it is 2020, not 2021.

 ## Suggested order